porterbmoody/balmingilead/content/posts/Jerking.md

-Or do you ever feel unworthy to do this because the past week you messed up so many times?
+Or do you ever feel unworthy to do this because you messed up so many times the past week?

 ![yo!!](/images/posts/sacrament.jpg)